-Female genital mutilation (FGM), also known as female circumcision or cutting, is a form of child abuse.
-FGM refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons and it's illegal in the UK.
+Female genital mutilation (FGM), also known as female circumcision or cutting refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons and it's illegal in the UK.

 Female genital mutilation is an extremely serious crime.
 It illegal to:

-The maximum penalty is 14 years in prison and/or a fine.
+The maximum penalty is 14 years in prison and/or a fine and applies regardless of the age of the woman or girl subjected to FGM.

 Important: If you feel in immediate danger, or suspect a child may be in immediate danger, you should dial 999 immediately.

-If you feel you are at risk, suffering from the effects of FGM, suspect a child may be at risk or have any information at all relating to suspected acts of FGM, we would prefer to speak to you on the phone (by calling us on 101) or in person at a police station.
+If you feel you are at risk, suffering from the effects of FGM, suspect a child may be at risk or have any information at all relating to suspected acts of FGM, we would prefer to speak to you:

 If contacting us online is the safest way for you to get in touch fill in the Report a crime or incident form.